Simple ‘one click’ force an update to Microsoft Office

 A simple way to update Microsoft Office 365 for Windows with one click instead of digging into the menus to do it.
 We’ll show you the simple command line with options that make it possible.

 Normally, the Windows versions of Microsoft Office 365, Office 2021 and Office 2019 all update automatically and you don’t have to think about it.
-But sometimes you might want to force an update.
+But sometimes you might want to force an update (especially Insiders).
 Perhaps to get a new or changed feature or in hope that a bug fix is included.

 Office update from the command line

-There’s a faster and admittedly nerdy way to run Office update from the command prompt (aka DOS box).
+There’s a faster way to run Office update from the Terminal or Command Prompt (aka DOS box).
 To force an update to Office use this command

 This will trigger the Office update program directly.
 Wait a little while and the result will appear on the screen.